-The entire course of SP therapy can be broken down into three phases:
+The entire course of Sensorimotor Therapy can be broken down into three phases:

 Phase One - The therapist first establishes the setting as a place of safety which leaves the client free to focus on their emotions and physical sensations.
 In a process of stabilization and symptom reduction, the therapist observes the client so as to ascertain how their posture and movement shows signs of lingering effects of the trauma they endured.
 The therapist helps the client to develop an awareness of these bodily signs and how they are linked to memories and emotions.

 Phase Three - Re-integration is conducted by again reading the client's posture to see what light this sheds on how they are coping in their daily lives.
 For instance, issues such as low self-esteem may have resulted from the traumatic experience and these can be detected by observing the client's posture.
 The therapist then attempts to help the client overcome these problems.